zeroeval/zeroeval-ts/README.md

 import { OpenAI } from "openai";
 import { wrapOpenAI } from "@zeroeval/sdk";

-// Option 1: Auto-initialize with environment variable
+// Simplest: Both SDKs use environment variables
-// Set ZEROEVAL_API_KEY in your environment, then just wrap const openai = wrapOpenAI(new OpenAI({ apiKey: "your-openai-key" }));
+// Set OPENAI_API_KEY and ZEROEVAL_API_KEY in your environment

-// Option 2: Explicit initialization
+const openai = wrapOpenAI(new OpenAI());

-import * as ze from "@zeroeval/sdk";
+// Or with explicit initialization for more control: import * as ze from "@zeroeval/sdk";
 ze.init({ apiKey: "your-zeroeval-key" });
 const openai = wrapOpenAI(new OpenAI({ apiKey: "your-openai-key" }));